-The ongoing COVID-19 pandemic is pushing the event industry to find innovative new ways to keep events going.
-It’s not safe for attendees to gather in person—at least for the near future, and we genuinely have no idea how long this is all going to last.
-Instead of cancelling or postponing, how can we carry on?
-By pivoting to virtual conferences and events.
+The ongoing COVID-19 pandemic is pushing the events industry to find innovative new ways to keep events going.
+It’s no longer safe for attendees to gather in person—at least for the near future, and we genuinely have no idea how long this is all going to last.
+Instead of cancelling or postponing, many organizers are pivoting to virtual events and conferences.

-To help make this transition easier, here’s what you need to know about virtual events.
+To help make this transition easier, here are some tips and strategies for transitioning to virtual events.

 What Are Virtual Events?

-Digital-first or virtual conferences and events live online.
+Digital-first or virtual events live online.
 All attendees, sponsors, and speakers join the online environment instead of being in one central, physical location.
-Virtual events can be simple, such as a webinar, or they can be more complex and include multiple speakers, sessions, and entertainment— similar to a conference or trade show.
+Virtual events can be simple, like a webinar, or more complex and include multiple speakers, sessions, and entertainment — similar to a conference or trade show.

 Before jumping into creating your own virtual conference or event, it’s important to know some of the benefits.

 The Benefits of Virtual Events & Conferences

 There’s been some pushback when it comes to transitioning from live to virtual events, and it’s mostly based on the assumption that they can’t provide the same value as live events.
 But that’s simply not the case.
 If done correctly, a virtual event can be engaging for attendees and sponsors, facilitate revenue opportunities, and demonstrate ROI.

 Some of the benefits of virtual events include:

 - Save Money: You can save on a venue, catering, entertainment, and printing costs while your attendees won’t have to travel, book a flight, or hotel.